pascaliske/infrastructure/cluster/services/redis/README.md

 ## Introduction

+> The open source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.

-Redis is used for multiple services and multiple causes.
-Many services (e.g. [Authelia](/cluser/services/authelia/)) use it to cache sessions.
+Redis is used by multiple services (e.g. [Authelia](/cluser/services/authelia/)) to cache sessions, store short-lived data or as storage between multiple replicas of an application.

 ## Created Resources